top of page

 yoonjilee headshot.jpg

-Yoon-Ji Lee's works have been performed in Korea and in the U.S. by Argento EnsembleMomenta QuartetJACK QuartetMIVOS Quartetensemble mise-enInternational Contemporary Ensemble (ICE)Kammerensemble Neue Musik BerlinEither/Or EnsembleTalea EnsembleNODUS ensemble, Musique à la Mode, and TimeTable Percussion Trio, among many others.
+Lee's works have been performed in Korea and the U.S. by Argento EnsembleMomenta QuartetJACK QuartetMIVOS Quartetensemble mise-enInternational Contemporary Ensemble (ICE)Kammerensemble Neue Musik BerlinEither/Or EnsembleTalea EnsembleNODUS ensemble, Musique à la Mode, and among others.
+Festival performances include Re:Sound New & Experimental Music Festival, The New York City Electroacoustic Music Festival, The mise-en Music Festival, New York Sound Circuit Festival, OPENSIGNAL Festival, and more.
+Yoon-Ji Lee’s third and solo debut album Padong (파동) was released on zOaR Records.

 bottom of page